-Time, money and good are the three elements that are always part of the conversation when an artist or band knocks on our door in the studio.
-And actually they always have the same question or expectation.
+Time, money and goods are the three elements that are always part of the conversation when an artist or band comes to our studio.
+And they actually always have the same question or expectation.

-What they allude to is the question, “Can production be shot quickly at the highest possible quality on a tight budget?”
+What they are hinting at is the question: “Can the production, on a limited budget, be shot quickly at the highest possible quality?”
 These three criteria are seamlessly linked, but they do have an effect on each other.
-See the picture attached to this blog.
-Here you immediately see that it is unreasonable for the band or artist to get all three criteria.
-In practice, two elements will be the most important.
+See the picture that accompanies this blog.
+Here you immediately see that it is unreasonable for the band or artist to receive all three criteria.
+In practice, two elements will be most important.

-We explain the consequences for the choices to our customers and the project is started on the basis of the choice.
+We explain the consequences for the choices to our customers and the project is started based on the choice.